Chasing the two-Higgs-doublet model via electroweak corrections at $e^+e^-$ colliders: Abstract

 \section{Abstract}

-We present a comprehensive study of Higgs boson production associated with a neutrino pair at $e^+e^-$ colliders ($e^+ e^- \to h \, \nu \bar{\nu}$) at the next-to-leading-order accuracy in both the Standard Model and the two-Higgs-doublet model.
-We show that new physics effects from the extended Higgs sector can be probed through electroweak corrections, which lead to several percent deviations from the Standard Model predictions in total cross sections and differential distributions, even in the alignment limit.
+We present a comprehensive study of Higgs boson production associated with a neutrino pair at $e^+e^-$ colliders ($e^+ e^- \to h \, \nu \bar{\nu}$) at next-to-leading-order accuracy in both the Standard Model and the two-Higgs-doublet model.
+We show that these new physics effects will be observable in total and differential cross sections when compared with theoretical predictions that include electroweak corrections, even in the Higgs alignment limit.
 This highlights the potential of precision studies at future $e^+e^-$ colliders for searching new physics.

 The Higgs boson discovered at the Large Hadron Collider~(LHC)~\cite{ATLAS:2012yve,CMS:2012qbp} has completed the particle content predicted by the Standard Model~(SM)~\cite{Glashow:1961tr,Weinberg:1967tq,Salam:1968rm}.
 Despite its great success, fundamental problems such as the origins of baryon asymmetry of the universe and dark matter persist, necessitating new physics beyond the SM~(BSM).
 In this context, precise studies of Higgs boson properties and direct searches of new physics form two complementary focuses in modern particle physics.
 Over the past decade, the accuracy of Higgs-sector measurements has been greatly improved at the LHC, while there is still room for new physics effects at the ten percent level~\cite{CMS:2022dwd,ATLAS:2022vkf}.
-Although the LHC is well-suited for studying the gross picture of the Higgs sector, future $e^+e^-$ colliders such as FCC-ee, CEPC, ILC/LCF and CLIC~\cite{FCC2018,FCC:2025lpp,CEPC2018,CEPCStudyGroup:2023quu,ILC2022,LinearColliderVision:2025hlt,Linssen:2012hp,Adli:2025swq} are required for the determination of Higgs boson properties at the electroweak scale with few permille level accuracy.
+Although the LHC is well-suited for studying the gross picture of the Higgs sector, future $e^+e^-$ colliders such as FCC-ee, CEPC, ILC/LCF and CLIC~\cite{FCC2018,FCC:2025lpp,CEPC2018,CEPCStudyGroup:2023quu,ILC2022,LinearColliderVision:2025hlt,Linssen:2012hp,Adli:2025swq} are required for the determination of Higgs boson properties at the electroweak scale with a few permille accuracy.